brandlewco/jesserieser.com/content/_index.md

   reflecting both my unique style of light and color as I explore themes of the uniquely American experience.\n\nA bit about navigation: If you aren’t in a rush, head over to _All Works;_ if looking for something specific, give the category filter a spin.
-  I hope you enjoy your time here and excited to share my photographic world with you."
+  I hope you enjoy your time and excited to share my photographic world with you."
 navigation_theme: white
 row_alignment: between
 selected_works_theme: